-Even though the official Oktoberfest season in Munich has come to a close, Oktoberfest celebrations and fall festivals are just heating up in New York, New Jersey, and Connecticut.
+Oktoberfest is right around the corner.
+Celebrations and fall festivals are just about to heat up in New York, New Jersey, and Connecticut.
 Many of these events draw inspiration from the German version, so let's take a close look at some of the cooking equipment at one of the world's largest food and beverage events.